KyleFerrigan/K-D-Trees/readme.txt

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */
-Had wrong colored nodes in boundary cases, but we were able to correct that mistake
+Had wrong colored nodes in boundary cases, but we were able to correct that mistake.
+The rectangle draw didn't work on Patrick's machine, so Kyle performed the needed testing.

 /* *****************************************************************************
  *  If you worked with a partner, give one